EECS Software Track

 Tailoring a Track

-Here are several suggested ways to tailor a software track to meet your needs:
+You will find advice about setting up a software course sequence, by semester, here.
+Below are several suggested ways to tailor a software track to meet your needs:

 CSE 681 - Software Modeling and Analysis